International health practitioners

 The English language skills registration standard is one of the five mandatory registration standards.

-The purpose of this standard is to make sure all registered practitioners can provide safe care and communicate effectively in English with their patients/clients and other health practitioners.
+All registered practitioners must be able to provide safe care and communicate effectively in English with their patients/clients and other health practitioners.

 You must meet the registration standard for English language skills set by your National Board.